russSherm/online_marketplace/README.md

 - Establish Java RMI Registry connection by typing 'rmiregistry 1720&' and hitting enter

-- Run Marketplace Server file by running 'java -Djava.security.policy=policy MarketplaceServer' command
+- Run MarketplaceModel file by running 'java -Djava.security.policy=policy MarketplaceModel' command

-- On the other Terminal, run 'java -Djava.security.policy=policy CustomerController'
+- On the other Terminal, run 'java -Djava.security.policy=policy FrontController'

+- When prompted, enter your name.
+Entering "Ryan" will log in to the Admin View.

+- Entering any other name will direct you to the Customer View.

 - Once finished, hit 'CTRL-C' and then enter 'fg' to check for continuing connections